 “Yeah.
 There was a guy who used the term ‘ass-bandit’ in class, and people got pissed, including the professor.”
 At Hawkins High, students had used all the faggot euphemisms with impunity.
 Probably still did.

 Will smothered a laugh.
-For some reason he found it funny when his mother used rude expressions she didn’t understand.
+For some reason he found it funny when his aunt used rude expressions she didn’t understand.

 “Is Chloe back from France yet?”

-This was his mother’s way of being coy.
-By bringing up Chloe out of context, she was fishing for some assurance that her son was interested in the female sex.
+This was his aunt’s way of being coy.
+By bringing up Chloe out of context, she was fishing for some assurance that her nephew was interested in the female sex.

-“She’s nice,” Joyce insisted.
+“She’s nice,” Aunt Ruth insisted.
 “Invite her over before you vacate my nest again.”

 He’d rather eat his own spleen than have Chloe over.
 He focused on his baked potato.